🧬

 Common inquiries about the breed

-Is the Porcelaine a good family dog?
+Is the Porcelaine a good apartment dog?

 Are they easy to train?